Metrics Master Income Trust Reports NTA Update - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Metrics Master Income Trust announced an unaudited Net Tangible Asset (NTA) per share value of $2.0005 as of August 1, 2025.
-This update reflects the Trust’s ongoing commitment to delivering target returns while preserving investor capital, which is crucial for stakeholders relying on the Trust’s performance within the competitive corporate loan market in Australia.
+The Metrics Master Income Trust announced an unaudited Net Tangible Asset Backing per share of $2.0046 as of November 10, 2025.
+This update reflects the trust’s ongoing strategy to deliver target returns while preserving investor capital, reinforcing its position in the corporate loan market and providing stakeholders with a stable income source.

 More about Metrics Master Income Trust

-Metrics Master Income Trust is focused on providing monthly cash income, minimizing capital loss, and offering portfolio diversification by managing diversified loan portfolios within Australia’s corporate loan market.
-The Trust Company (RE Services) Limited, part of the Perpetual group, serves as the Responsible Entity, with Perpetual operating in funds management, financial advisory, and trustee services.
+Metrics Master Income Trust operates in the financial services industry, focusing on providing monthly cash income, low risk of capital loss, and portfolio diversification through active management of diversified loan portfolios.
+The trust participates in Australia’s bank-dominated corporate loan market and is managed by The Trust Company (RE Services) Limited, part of the Perpetual group, which offers funds management, financial advisory, and trustee services.